clarkfitzg/clarkfitzg.github.io/_posts/2017-09-13-comparing-parquet-with-txt.gz.md

 here](https://github.com/clarkfitzg/phd_research/tree/master/hadoop).

 Parquet has many other things going for it.
-Storing metadata and column type information will save gobs of time munging data.
+Storing metadata and column type information will save huge amounts of time munging data by removing a whole class of bugs.
 The related [Apache Arrow](https://arrow.apache.org/) project looks very promising to create low overhead, in memory representations from Parquet.
 As a young, actively developed project, I expect that we'll continue to see Parquet performance